 So…is that a black T-shirt she has this time or not?

-The Terminator and Terminator 2: Judgment Day are not actually feminist movies.
+So, as a feminist running a physical feminist fan site (that would be the one you are on right now) for Linda Hamilton’s Sarah Connor, I have to break this to you and often to myself: The Terminator and Terminator 2: Judgment Day are not actually feminist movies.
 They are not really female led, either.
 Yeah, it sucks.
 I truly wish I could tell you differently, but I’ve been dealing with this fact for years.
 Those of you where have been reading recently probably have picked up on this with some of my recent posts.

 But, but Sarah Connor is the lead, right?
 Well, only kind of.

 The title character is, obviously, Arnold Schwarzenegger’s Terminator.
 It is pretty standard for monster movie titles to be or to allude to the monster, which was the case of The Terminator which was a Final Girl horror piece with a twist a the end.
-Sarah doesn’t breath a sigh of relief that it’s all over after she crushes the monster, Sarah and Maxwhile the audience knows better, she heads off to prepare for the fact it’s just starting.
+Sarah doesn’t breath a sigh of relief that it’s all over after she crushes the monster, while the audience knows better, she heads off to prepare for the fact it’s just starting.
 She’s also pregnant because the movie also broke the usual virginal requirement for Final Girls.
 Final Girls are only kind of the lead character, she does win, after all, but really the monster is the star.
 The Final Girls can even change in each movie.

 Schwarzenegger’s Terminator is again the title character, now a franchise name, in Terminator 2, this time as the hero.
 It’s, of course, handy that it as the T1000 is also a Terminator, the monster still gets in on the title (this, of course, means there was a female title character in Terminator 3: Rise of the Machines, but as awesome a person and actress as Kristanna Loken is, there was no saving that movie).
 While Sarah is shown as tough and capable and, for many of us, felt like the lead, this time she doesn’t even kill the monster in the end like a Final Girl.
 She comes close, but is short that last shell that might have driven the T1000 over the edge and into the molten steal It is the Terminator who has to take the final shot.
 She does then get to kill this reprogrammed ally, but it’s somehow not the same as watching her crush the monster that tried to kill her and did killed everyone she loved, “you’re terminated, fucker!”
 And now that she is not a Final Girl, being the only fully developed female character in the movie, she sadly fits in the One of the Boys mode far too much.